Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 The British and Irish Lions are a rugby team composed of international players from England, Ireland, Scotland and Wales, who tour against Southern Hemisphere sides primarily of South African, Australian and New Zealand opposition, though Lions have also toured against Canada, Fiji.

 While the ‘British Lions’ moniker was only formally adopted on the 1950 tour of Australia and New Zealand, the name had been used by journalists since the 1924 tour of South Africa, and combined representative teams from England, Ireland, Scotland and Wales first toured in 1888.
 The British and Irish Lions originally played in a predominantly blue strip, but changed to a red and white strip for the 1950 tour of New Zealand.
 Irish forward Willie remains the British and Irish Lions’ most-capped player, making 17 Test appearances.

-    Click here for their upcoming matches: 2013 British and Irish Lions: full fixtures
+Click here for their recent matches: 2017 British and Irish Lions: full fixtures